joinpursuit/8-0-github-lab/questions.md

 ```

-In 1995 Brendan Eich created JavaScript
+In 1995 Brendan Eich created JavaScript.

 ```